-As described in Note 3 to the consolidated financial statements, when the Company sells MACI to patients, the Company records a reduction of revenue at the time of sale for its estimate of the amount of consideration that will not be collected.
-As of December 31, 2022, the allowance for this uncollectible consideration was \$6.1 million.
-When the Company sells MACI the patient is responsible for payment, however, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
+As described in Note 3 to the consolidated financial statements, when the Company sells MACI to patients, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
+The Company records a reduction of revenue at the time of sale for its estimate of the amount of consideration that will not be collected.
 Reimbursements from third-party insurers and government payers vary by patient and payer and are based on either contracted rates, publicly available rates, fee schedules or past payer precedents.
 Net product revenue is recognized net of estimated contractual allowances, which considers historical collection experience from both the payer and patient, denial rates and the terms of the Company's contractual arrangements.
+As of December 31, 2023, the allowance for uncollectible consideration was \$5.6 million.

-The principal considerations for our determination that performing procedures relating to contractual allowances related to MACI sales subject to third party reimbursement is a critical audit matter are the significant judgment by management due to the measurement uncertainty involved in developing the estimated contractual allowances, as these estimates are based on assumptions developed using historical collection experience from the payer and current contractual arrangement terms, which in turn led to a high degree of auditor judgment, effort and subjectivity in applying procedures to these assumptions and evaluating audit evidence related to these assumptions.
+The principal considerations for our determination that performing procedures relating to contractual allowances related to MACI sales subject to third party reimbursement is a critical audit matter are (i) the significant judgment by management when developing the estimates of contractual allowances and (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures related to historical collection experience from the payer.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to revenue recognition, including controls relating to MACI sales subject to third party reimbursement and over the assumptions used to estimate the contractual allowance.
-These procedures also included, among others, (i) testing management's process and methodology for determining the contractual allowances; (ii) performing an analysis of the past collection history by payer; and (iii) assessing the reasonableness of management's contractual allowances.
-Evaluating the reasonableness of management's contractual allowance by performing a comparison of the estimated transaction price to actual consideration received, contracted rates, publicly available rates or government fee schedules.
+These procedures included testing the effectiveness of controls relating to revenue recognition, including controls relating to MACI sales subject to third party reimbursement, as well as the assumptions used to estimate the contractual allowance.
+These procedures also included, among others, (i) testing management's process for developing the estimates of contractual allowances; (ii) evaluating the appropriateness of the methodology used by management; (iii) testing the completeness and accuracy of underlying data; and (iv) evaluating the reasonableness of the significant assumptions used by management related to historical collection experience from the payer by testing, on a sample basis, historical collection data, current contracted rates, publicly available rates or government fee schedules.

-/s/ PricewaterhouseCoopers LLP

-Boston, Massachusetts February 23, 2023
+/s/ PricewaterhouseCoopers LLP Boston, Massachusetts February 29, 2024